 Issues included in this handbook are those which affect an area larger than an ecoregion and require cooperation across ecoregions, state boundaries, and/or perhaps international boundaries.
 Several of these larger issues are also "emerging" conservation issues - those which have appeared or significantly amplified in the last few years since the 2005 Plan.
-The broad categories are organized by the definitions provided in the Overview handbook and on the TCAP 2011 website - Supporting Documents: Issues Categories Descriptions.
+The broad Issues categories are organized by the definitions provided in the Overview handbook and on the TCAP 2012 website.

-Out of the nineteen categories, the Core Statewide/Multi-region Team survey, stakeholders in ecoregion workshops and public input have identified several of the most significant (this may change a bit based on public comments June 10 - July 8, 2011).
+Out of the nineteen categories, the Core Statewide/Multi-region Team survey, stakeholders in ecoregion workshops and public input have identified several of the most significant.
 Because of the broad nature of the Statewide/Multi-region handbook, some of the Issues categories have been combined below.
 Several of the comments to date are addressed in ecoregion handbooks as they are more localized issues.